bobby-palmer/rust-docs-projects/README.md

 Learned how to import std library functions and external dependencies.
 Also introduced to strong static variable types and the rust match function.
 ## Variables
 Learning concepts of variables, functions, comments, and control flow that are common between Rust and most other languages.
+## Adder
+Learning how to write automatic library tests in Rust.